turingschool/front-end-curriculum/lessons/module-1/getting-around-in-the-terminal.md

 Let's actually start working on some basic interactions with our files using the terminal.
 We're going to assume that you're using a Mac for this lesson.

 Open your terminal using `command + spacebar`, then type `terminal`, and press `enter`.
 The mysterious black window appears...

+#### Side Note - Keyboard Shortcuts for Efficiency

+`command + spacebar` will open your spotlight search

+`command + tab` will take you to your most recent open application

 ### Observe the File Structure: `pwd`, `ls`